 - Qualifications listed on your CAS

-- Confirmation of which country you'll submit your visa application
+- Please state which country you'll submit your visa application

 Getting a CAS

 A CAS (Confirmation of Acceptance for Studies) number is required before you can apply for your Student visa.
 A CAS number is a personal identification number you include with your online visa application.
 Your CAS number links your visa application to the Home Office database so they can see we are sponsoring your visa.

 You'll receive your CAS number by email from the Admissions team when you have met the conditions of your offer, paid your deposit and it's approximately 3 months before your course starts.